BeforeSideView

 I liked the look of the original dash, but I wanted to make some changes.
 The original dash only had a speedometer and fuel gauge.
 There was an option that added an ammeter, water temperature, and oil pressure gauges - this came standard on the "CST" trim level.
 The optional gauge panel still left a large hole in the middle of the panel.
 I wanted a voltmeter instead of an ammeter, and I wanted to add an Air/Fuel ratio gauge.
 So I decided to fit aftermarket gauges that followed the factory layout.

 I got a new factory dash bezel, and put a panel over it from Front Panel Express with cutouts for the gauges and indicator lights.
 Since the dash has an irregular outside shape, I started with a CAD file for the outline - Draw1A.dxf.
 I then took that outline and used software from Front Panel Express to make cutouts for the dash items - DashSpeedHutB.fpd.
-I found indicator lights for the turn signals and high beam lights intended for a Ford Cobra.
+I used indicator lights for the turn signals and high beam lights intended for a Ford Cobra.
 I got gauges from SpeedHut.
 The speedometer and tachometer are 4" diameter, and the speedometer is a GPS unit.
 The GPS antenna is small and sits under the dash near a plastic defrost vent to get a good signal.
 The other gauges are 2 5/8" diameter with a 90 degree sweep, come with very good sending units, and have built in warning lights that can be programmed to come on when the readings are too low or high.

 OriginalDash